Glossary

 Residents

-A person living in the CCRC who has signed a residency agreement with a health guarantee or a refund guarantee.
+A person living in the CCRC who has signed a residency agreement with a health care guarantee.

 A person who has signed a residency agreement.